bullmoose20/MK-Docs/docs/komet/guides/ratings.md

 search:
   boost: 2
 ---
-# Komet Ratings Explained
+# Kometa Ratings Explained

-How do ratings and ratings overlays work in Komet?
-This Guide will walk through some basics of how ratings work in conjunction with Komet.
+How do ratings and ratings overlays work in Kometa?
+This Guide will walk through some basics of how ratings work in conjunction with Kometa.

 <h4>Basics</h4>